-Business Insurance in Poland — Property & Liability Guide for Companies
+Business Insurance in Poland 2026 • OC Liability, Property & Construction Cover

 Running a business in Poland — whether you're a Polish entrepreneur or a foreigner who's set up a spółka z o.o. — means navigating a complex insurance landscape.
 Some policies are legally mandatory.
 Others are technically optional but commercially essential, because a single claim without coverage can wipe out years of profit.